Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.Name.md

 ## DESCRIPTION

 When naming Azure resources, resource names must meet service requirements.
-The requirements for Network Security Group names are:
+The requirements for NSG names are:

 - Between 1 and 80 characters long.
 - Alphanumerics, underscores, periods, and hyphens.